 Having alternate tools run alongside a heatmaps makes multiple options available to validate your heatmaps data and report.
 It will also help you make the right choices for your business.

 - Wrong tool: Today, multiple low-cost heatmap tools have surfaced in the market due to its growing popularity.
-However, not ever available tool is equally good.
+However, not every available tool is equally good.
 Look for heatmap tools that give you multiple choices on how you can set it up.
-Do thorough research on all the available tools and choose the one that lets you segment visitors based on multiple parameters, record visitor activity, offers visitor-feedback options and so on.
+Do thorough research on all the available tools and choose the one that lets you segment visitors based on multiple parameters, record visitor activity, offer visitor-feedback options and so on.

 No matter how intuitive or simple a tool is, it always brings with it its own set of challenges.
 However, this does not mean that you cannot overcome those challenges when using the tool.
 Heatmaps are simple in theory, but complex in practice.
 Let us look at some of the most common challenges associated with using heatmaps of any kind: